johnsonjh/font-bigletter-multics/README.md

 * We build *two* different TrueType variants of each font:
   * the "normal" font optimized for the screen and smaller sizes, and,
-  * a "star" variant optimized for larger print (like banner pages!)
+  * a "star" variant optimized for larger print (like banner pages).

 ## Build